praxes/praxes/doc/users/installation.rst

 XPaXS developers may also want to install:

-* bzr_ (version 2.0.0 or later)
+* git_ (version 2.0.0 or later)
-* Sphinx_ (version 0.6.3 or later)
+* Sphinx_ (version 1.0.4 or later)
 * nose_ (version 0.11 or later)

 You can follow and contribute to XPaXS' development by obtaining a bzr version control branch with the following command::

-  bzr branch lp:xpaxs
+  git clone git://github.com/darrendale/xpaxs-legacy.git

 That will create an xpaxs project directory for you.
-Python-2.6 will run code right from that directory if you run the following command::
+Python will run code right from that directory if you run the following command::

   python setup.py develop --user

 then periodically bring your branch up to date::

-  bzr pull
+  git pull

 and the changes are immediately available to you without having to reinstall anything.